how to write a wedding speech

 Start writing early!

-If you’re looking to deliver a great wedding speech, it’s important to prep your speech in good time.
-You may have heard many a groom, best man or father of the bride boast they wrote their speech the night before but this tactic is best reserved for the brave, stupid or outrageously skilled keynote speaker!
+If you’re looking to deliver a great wedding speech, it’s important to prepare your speech in good time.
+You may have heard many boast that a groom, best man, or father of the bride wrote their speech the night before, but this tactic is best reserved for the brave, stupid, or outrageously skilled keynote speaker!
 The reality is that a great speech takes time, effort and preparation.
-By giving yourself plenty of time to write and revise your speech, you can be sure that you’ll deliver a moving and memorable speech that will leave your audience laughing, crying and cheering for more.
+By giving yourself plenty of time to write and revise your speech, you can be sure to deliver a moving and memorable speech that will leave your audience laughing, crying and cheering for more.
 So if you’re looking to make a great impression at your upcoming wedding, make sure you prep your speech well in advance!

 How to Write a Wedding Speech!